Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program (also known as “the 2501 Program”)

 Q. How are 2501 applications evaluated and how many discretionary points may be given to applicants?

-All applications that meet the initial eligibility screening criteria are reviewed and scored by at least two members of an external Peer Review Panel.
-The panel members are not associated with USDA staff members.
+All applications that meet the initial eligibility screening criteria are reviewed and scored by at least two members of an external Review Panel.
+The panel members are not associated with OPPE staff members.
 The panel members award discretionary points for Secretarial initiatives as stated in the Funding Opportunity Announcement (FOA) currently posted.

-GRANT MANAGEMENT QUESTIONS:
+GRANT MANAGEMENT AND BUDGET QUESTIONS:

 Instructional and hands-on demonstration training on the farm, in classrooms, or in workshops are acceptable forms of activities.
 Assistance in USDA loan application processes, crop and livestock production, business and market planning, land acquisition or tenure, farmer-related legal assistance, establishment of local food systems, alternative enterprise opportunities, diversifying operations, and other value-added productions are just a few examples of acceptable forms of activities.

-Q. Can projects include spending on farm infrastructure (i.e. incubators, buildings, irrigation and farm equipment, etc.) for educational purposes or used for construction costs?
+Q. Can projects include spending on farm infrastructure (i.e., incubators, buildings, irrigation and farm equipment, etc.) for educational purposes or used for construction costs?

 Grant funds are to be used for non-construction costs, as stated in 7 USC 2279(c)(4)(H).
 Instructional processes, for example, how to build a hoop house, are acceptable.
 Recipients may have to request guidance on disposition of any type of equipment purchased and used for training purposes at the close of the grant.
 As expressed in the Cost Principles for Nonprofit Organizations (2 CFR 200.402-408), to be allowable, costs must meet the following general criteria: